Malgas and Jutten Islands

 The site is part of the NPA and permission to dive has to be obtained.
 A boat dive can be arranged on the eastern side of the island.

-All sorts of plant life including a huge kelp forest, anemones, and sea urchins can be seen.
-Also possible encounters of many varieties of fish.
+All sorts of plant life, including a huge kelp forest, anemones, and sea urchins, can be seen.
+Many varieties of fish are also possible encounters.